 In common with many school boards, individual schools derive revenue from school fundraising activities held throughout the year.
 Adequate documentation and controls were not in place throughout the year to allow us to obtain satisfactory audit verification as to the completeness of these revenues.
-Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the individual schools the financial assets reported in the consolidated statements of financial position as at August 31, 2019 and August 31, 2018
+Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the individual schools.